 Connector: Rear-panel BNC jack labeled "PROG TTL".

-Note: To change the output selection refer to the cpuopts and cpuoptsconfig commands in

-Chapter 5 - Control and Status Commands.
+Note: To change the output selection refer to the Option I/O Menu in Chapter 5 - Front-Panel Keypad and Display or the cpuopts and cpuoptsconfig commands in Chapter 6- Control and Status Commands.